dewe/refla-todo/README.md

 * Apply jslinting/hinting
 * Move components and tasksvc into node_modules/app for cleaner references.
 * Use gulp or grunt instead of npm script element.
+* Tweak browserify output to save bytes and/or exclude React dependencies.

 __App:__
 * Mobile CSS
 * Enable compression of static files
-* Enable http caching of bundle.js, including a cache buster
+* Enable http caching of bundle.js, including a cache buster.
 * Use flask blueprints to factor app into separate web and api components.
 * An actual database.
 * Api auth.